group-6-project-1/Dinner-and-a-show/README.md

 Tim Hackel-
 Built framework for the basic HTML to build containers.
 Used the zomato API to pull resturants by seraching for cities.
 To search by city I had to create a loop of cityID's to correlate with the correct search.
 Bulma css was not working as a grid for my work, I moved to materialize and I was able to get what I needed.
 Learned CONST & Class to help compelte the project with help from my tutor Phil.

+Melissa Ward-
+Integrated the free TvMaze API into the Zomatto js.script.
+The TvMaze API processes the pulled restaurants from the Zomatto API and generates show suggestions based on the cuisine type of the restaurant values of the Zomatto city search.
+Ensured only the first cusine type was pulled per restauant.
+Built the initial css framework and made edits to the evolving project structure.